elliotpark410/Professional-README-Generator/README-initial.md

 * Create a `.gitignore` file and include `node_modules/` so that your `node_modules` directory isn't tracked or uploaded to GitHub.
 Be sure to create your `.gitignore` file before installing any npm dependencies.

 * Make sure that your repo includes a `package.json` with the required dependencies.
 You can create one by running `npm init` when you first set up the project, before installing any dependencies.
+Elliot's note: just do an `npm install` and it will download inquirer because it's already a dependency in `package.json`

 * Include a video of the typical user flow through your application.
 This includes views of the prompts and the responses after their selection.